furiosa-ai/docs/v2024.1.0/en/_sources/furiosa_llm/intro.rst

 Furiosa LLM
 ****************************************************

-Furiosa LLM provides a high-performance inference engine for LLM models and Multi-Modal LLM models, Furiosa LLM is designed to provide the state-of-the-art serving optimization.
+Furiosa LLM is a high-performance inference engine for LLM models and Multi-Modal LLM models, Furiosa LLM is designed to provide the state-of-the-art serving optimization.
 The features of Furiosa LLM includes: